 Getting Around Hoi An

 If you book a hotel in the Old Town of Hoi An, it’s easy enough to walk to the main tourist sites.
-If you choose to stay in An Bang beach (as we normally do), it’s about a 10-minute drive to get into town.
+If you choose to stay at An Bang beach (as we normally do), it’s about a 10-minute drive to get into town.
 You can rent a motorbike, call a Grab (the Uber of SE Asia), or borrow a bicycle from your hotel and pedal there yourself.